hmalphettes/mylb/README.md

 curl -k https://mylb.sg
 curl -k https://mylb.sg
 ```
-Round robin is not the best algo for a load balancer; the best is usually to randomly select one of the healthy worker.
+Round robin is not the best algo for a load balancer; the best is usually to randomly select one of the healthy workers.

 Test from your browser:
 - `sudo bash -c 'echo "127.0.0.1 mylb.sg" >> /etc/hosts'`